mani33/user_schemas/README.md

 user_schemas
 ============

-Datajoint schemas used for doing custom data analysis
+Datajoint schemas used for doing custom data analysis.